Teddy Davison: Sheffield Wednesday

 The 21-year-old Davison made his Wednesday debut on 10 October 1908, however he only made eight appearances in that first season, being unable to dislodge Lyall.
 The summer of 1909 saw Lyall leave for Manchester City and Davison became first choice keeper for the 1909–10 season.
-Davison was to remain first choice for the next 12 seasons, a remarkable achievement bearing in mind that he lost four years of his career to World War I when official football was suspended.
-Throughout his career Davison kept a record of every match he played in, this showed he played in 618 games, conceding 810 goals, it also revealed he was a specialist at keeping out penalties, saving 24 out of 77 faced.
+Davison was to remain first choice for the next 12 seasons, a remarkable achievement bearing in mind that he lost four years of his career to World War I when professionial football was suspended.
+Throughout his career Davison kept a record of every match he played in, this showed he played in 618 games, conceding 810 goals, it also revealed he was a specialist at saving penalties, saving 24 out of 77 faced.

 Davison volunteered for the army during World War I and was sent to France in July 1916, serving with the Royal Field Artillery for the rest of the war.
 He did make two wartime appearances for Wednesday when he was home on leave.
-He returned safely from the war to make 20 appearances in the 1919–20 season as Wednesday were relegated from Division One, sharing goalkeeping duties with Arnold Birch.
+He returned safely from the war to make 20 appearances in the 1919–20 season as Wednesday were relegated from the First Division, sharing goalkeeping duties with Arnold Birch.
 Davison became first choice keeper again the following season.

 He was called up to the England team to face Wales on 13 March 1922 in the British Home Championship at Anfield and kept a clean sheet in a 1–0 win.
 He was also picked eight times for Sheffield's representative side and toured Australia with the FA in 1925.
 Davison remained first choice keeper until the 1924–25 season when Jack Brown threatened and eventually took over his place in the team.
-The 38-year-old Davison failed to make an appearance in Wednesday's Division Two championship winning side in 1925–26 and his days at Hillsborough were coming to an end.
+The 38-year-old Davison failed to make an appearance in Wednesday's Second Division championship winning side in 1925–26 and his days at Hillsborough were coming to an end.

 Management

 Mansfield Town

 In June 1926 he accepted the offer to become player/manager/secretary of Mansfield Town who at that time were a non-league side playing in the Midland League.
 In his first season in charge Mansfield had a good season winning the Notts Senior Cup, he impressed as a manager with the way he went about his business and getting the team to play attacking football.
 He continued playing until January 1927 when a broken rib in a game against Newark Town forced him to end his playing career.
-Davidson's management style had impressed near neighbours Chesterfield and when they were looking for a replacement for Alec Campbell they did not bother to advertise but went straight for Davison.
+Davidson's management style had impressed near neighbours Chesterfield and when they were looking for a replacement for Alec Campbell they approached Davison directly.